How to Paint Spaceship Deck Plate Bases Featured

 Plastic glue works better when you’re not trying to glue through paint.
 Otherwise, super glue works well after painting, but it may not be as permanent or clean.

-And after placing the figure where I want him to be fixed to the base, I carefully transferred the poster tack from the feet to the base using Citadel’s Texture tool.
+After placing the figure where I want him to be fixed to the base, I carefully transferred the poster tack from the feet to the base using a hobby sculpting tool as a spatula.

 These little bits will remain for the duration of painting the bases.